Breast Lift in Dallas, TX with Dr. Bryan Armijo

 Will I Experience a Change in Breast and Nipple Sensation?

-A breast lift generally will not change the sensation of the nipples and breasts.
+Breast lift procedures generally will not change the sensation of the nipples and breasts.
 That’s because a breast lift involves removing excess skin above the breasts and repositioning them, without going near the nipples and areolas.

 Will Insurance Cover a Breast Lift?

 Generally, insurance will not cover the cost of a breast lift in Dallas.
 Insurers typically only cover what they deem as essential surgeries – those that are vital for patient health and well-being.
-While a breast lift enhances a patient’s self-esteem, confidence, and physical appearance, insurers will normally not cover the procedure on the grounds that it is non-essential.
+While breast lifts enhance a patient’s self-esteem, confidence, and physical appearance, insurers will normally not cover the breast lift procedure on the grounds that it is non-essential.